JobService/job-service/docs/en-us/Getting-Started.md

 Installation instructions for the Job Service Database can be found [here](https://github.hpe.com/caf/chateau/blob/develop/services/job-service/README.md).

-To deploy the Job Service follow the [Service Deployment](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) guide and use the following option with the deployment shell script.
+To deploy the Job Service and Job Tracking Worker follow the [Service Deployment](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) guide and use the following option with the deployment shell script.

 `./deploy-service.sh job-service`